A Backdoor-based Explainable AI Benchmark for High Fidelity Evaluation of Attributions: Introduction

-To maintain benchmark fidelity, attribution evaluation must also deal with other confounding factors related to explanation post-processing and the choice of model output used for the explanation.
-Different choices in this regard eventually yield distinct attributions~\cite{Smilkov2017Smoothgrad,wang2022not,yang2023recal}.
-Incidentally, these confounders have often led to the development of additional explanatory techniques designed to clarify the explanations themselves~\cite{wang2022not,yang2023recal,han2022explanation}, which is counter-productive.
-There is currently a lack of effort in pursuing a consistent framework for attribution evaluation.
-Through our well-founded BackX benchmark, we reveal distinct properties of different attribution methods using different setup choices, guiding us to a consistent benchmarking setup across different types of attribution methods.
-To the best of our knowledge, our work is the first to suggest a consistent setup for different types of attribution methods.
-Using the identified setup, we eventually assess a range of attribution methods using various trigger controls for different manipulated models under diverse Trojaning techniques.
-A by-product of this comprehensive analysis is unearthing valuable guidance for defense against backdoor attacks using attribution methods.
-In summary, this article contributes along the following three key aspects.

-\begin{enumerate}[leftmargin=*,itemsep=5pt,topsep=6pt,parsep=0pt] \item It systematically analyzes the attribution benchmark fidelity to identify key criteria for providing reliable foundations to the evaluation of attribution benchmarks. \item It proposes a backdoor-based XAI benchmark (BackX) for attribution methods.
-The benchmark leverages controllable attributions through model manipulation, fulfilling the identified fidelity criteria.
-Superior fidelity of this benchmark is established through theoretical analysis. \item It establishes a consistent setup for a transparent assessment of different types of attribution methods, and performs extensive benchmarking of existing methods with BackX using this setup.
-In the process, it also offers interesting guidance for defending against backdoor attacks with the help of attribution methods. \end{enumerate}
+To maintain benchmark fidelity, attribution evaluation must also deal with other confounding factors related to post-processing techniques and the explained model's predictions used for the explanation.
+Different choices in this regard eventually yield distinct attribution explanations~\citep{Smilkov2017Smoothgrad,wang2022not,yang2023recal}.
+There is currently a lack of effort in pursuing a standardized setup for attribution estimation.
+Through our well-founded BackX benchmark, we reveal distinct properties of attribution methods using different setup choices, guiding us to a standardized setup across different attribution methods.
+To the best of our knowledge, our work is the first to suggest a fair setup for existing attribution methods.
+Using the identified setup, we eventually assess a range of attribution methods using various trigger controls under diverse Trojaning techniques across both vision and language domains.
+A by-product of this comprehensive analysis is unearthing insights for defense against neural Trojans using attributions.
+In summary, this article contributes along the following three key aspects. \begin{enumerate}[leftmargin=*,itemsep=2pt,topsep=1pt,parsep=0pt] \item It systematically analyzes the attribution benchmark fidelity to identify key criteria for providing reliable foundations for the evaluation of attribution benchmarks. \item It proposes a backdoor-based XAI benchmark (BackX) for attribution methods.
+BackX leverages controllable attributions through model manipulation, fulfilling the identified fidelity criteria. \item It establishes a standardized setup for a fair assessment of attribution methods.
+Extensive benchmarking is conducted across both visual and textual domains, uncovering distinct method behaviors and offering guidance for backdoor defense via attribution methods \end{enumerate}